-It is reasonable to assume that these types of technologies and programs, and perhaps others, will have a role in facilitating the transition to a lower mobile source emission environment through cleaner cars, improved operations, or both.
-It is possible that the impact of the adoption of these technologies and programs may result in a faster reduction in the emissions generated by highway vehicles than has been assumed in current State and regional planning documents.
-This accelerated improvement could benefit areas designated nonattainment or maintenance for one or more pollutants.
+It is reasonable to assume that ZEVs will have a role in reducing mobile source emissions.
+Depending on the rate of adoption of these technologies and the timing of related program implementation, the reduction in vehicle emissions may be faster than assumed in state and regional plan documents; such an acceleration could benefit areas designated as nonattainment or maintenance areas for one or more pollutants.

 Evaluating the potential emission reduction impacts from ZEVs and related programs may assist state departments of transportation (DOTs) and Metropolitan Planning Organizations (MPOs) in their efforts to develop plans and programs to control mobile source emissions.
 To do so, state DOTs and MPOs need robust and plausible estimates of projected emissions reductions to inform plans, programs, and policies to increase air quality benefits resulting from the adoption of these technologies.

 The objective of this research is to develop projected changes in emissions of criteria pollutants, mobile source air toxic pollutants (MSATs), and greenhouse gases (GHGs) resulting from varying adoption rates of ZEVs based upon a set of plausible scenarios with a 20-year time horizon.